nightbot/docs/commands/variables/touser.md

 Title: ToUser
 */

-The touser variable just prints the first parameter given to a command.
+The touser variable just prints the first argument given to a command.

 ## Usage